1

 How much do COBOL programmers get paid?

-COBOL programmers typically earn between $70,000 and $120,000 annually, depending on experience, location, and industry.
-Senior or specialized programmers with certifications can earn higher salaries, especially in financial or government sectors where COBOL remains in use for legacy systems.
+COBOL programmers' salaries vary based on experience, location, and industry, but they typically earn between $70,000 and $120,000 annually.
+Senior or specialized programmers with certifications and extensive experience can earn higher salaries, especially in financial and government sectors where COBOL remains in use.
+Compensation may also include benefits such as bonuses and retirement plans.

 What are the key skills and qualifications needed to thrive as a COBOL Programmer, and why are they important?